Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Discussion and Conclusions

-The fading channel experiment showed that STFT-GAN accurately learned the expected distribution of estimated coherence bandwidth for each channel type.
-Moreover, STFT-GAN learned generated distributions with median PSDs that closely matched the target distributions.
+The fading channel experiment showed that \ac{STFT-GAN} accurately learned the expected distribution of estimated coherence bandwidth for each channel type.
+Moreover, \ac{STFT-GAN} learned generated distributions with median PSDs that closely matched the target distributions.
 Thus, this experiment demonstrated that GANs are capable of learning signal distortions due to stochastic fading channels.

+The RF impairment experiment found that \ac{STFT-GAN} was able to successfully produce several aspects of the CFO-impaired signal constellation.
+By contrast, \ac{STFT-GAN} did not produce the effects caused by I/Q imbalance on the constellation.
+For both impairments, it was clear that the precision realized by \ac{STFT-GAN} was insufficient to fully capture these subtle effects on the signal constellation.

-In all three experiments, STFT-GAN achieved excellent PSD accuracy, including regions outside the set of active subcarriers.
+In all experiments, \ac{STFT-GAN} achieved excellent PSD accuracy, including in regions outside the set of active subcarriers.
 Moreover, it reliably learned the time-domain cyclic prefix location.
+On the other hand, while \ac{STFT-GAN} learned the QAM signal constellation in many cases, it did not achieve the desired constellation fidelity as measured by \ac{EVM}.
+This finding indicates a limitation of the \ac{STFT-GAN} model and training protocol employed in this work.
+The potential for additional model optimization, \emph{e.g.}, deeper models and longer training, to improve constellation fidelity could be explored in future studies.

-On the other hand, while STFT-GAN learned the QAM signal constellation in many cases, it failed to achieve target EVMs.
-These findings indicate which use-cases are feasible for unsupervised generative models as well as where additional advances are needed.
-Namely, STFT-GAN is likely not a good candidate for end-to-end communication system modeling, unsupervised encoding/decoding, or bit-error-rate testing where it is important to achieve accurate constellation fidelity.
-However, STFT-GAN holds promise for waveform generation in experimental interference testing, e.g., \cite{Young2021}, where it is crucial to have good PSD fidelity to reflect in-band and out-of-band power characteristics and to capture time-frequency channel effects, but where an accurate signal constellation is not necessary.
+Overall, these findings indicate those use cases that are feasible for \ac{STFT-GAN} as well as those where additional advances are needed.
+Namely, \ac{STFT-GAN} is likely not a good candidate for end-to-end communication system modeling, unsupervised encoding/decoding, or bit-error-rate testing where it is important to achieve accurate constellation fidelity.
+However, \ac{STFT-GAN} holds promise for waveform generation in experimental interference testing, \emph{e.g.}, Ref. \cite{Young2021}, where it is crucial to have good PSD fidelity to reflect in-band and out-of-band power characteristics and to capture time-frequency channel effects, but where an accurate signal constellation is not necessary.
 In future work, we plan to build on this investigation by developing generative models using real-world recordings of RF emissions for application to laboratory-based interference studies with real systems.